Map Listing Overview

 Advanced Settings Section

-Moreover, you can style the marker according to your preferences in the Style settings section once Elementor is used.
-Or, if you work in the Block Editor, check the Advanced section.
+Moreover, the marker can be styled in the Elementor’s Style settings section.
+Or, in the Block Editor, the Advanced section should be checked.

-Here you can paste the CSS class to style the Map Listing block.
-Or, install and activate the free JetStyleManager plugin to access additional style settings.
+Here, the CSS class can be pasted to style the Map Listing block.
+Or, a free JetStyleManager plugin can be installed and activated to access additional style settings (works only with the Block Editor).